 SQL Primary Key

-SQL Composite Primary Key Example
+Introduction to SQL Primary Key Constraint #

 CREATE TABLE projects (